kaiiiz/hugo-theme-monochrome/exampleSite/content/layouts/_index.md

 ---
 title: 'Layouts'
 type: 'bookcase'
-menu:
-  navbar:
-    weight: 1
-bookcase_mode: 'expand'
 ---

-Graytr support many different types of layout.
+Graytr has many different types of layout built in.
 You can change the layout of section or regular page according to your needs.